DataDog/integrations-core/docs/dev/new_check_howto.md

                 # Page is accessible but the string was not found.
                 self.service_check('my_check.all_good', self.WARNING)
         except Exception as e:
             # Something went horribly wrong.
-Ideally we'd be more specific…
+Ideally we'd be more specific...
             self.service_check('my_check.all_good', self.CRITICAL, e)
 ```